Tsunami warning in Japan lifted

 Photo: Eugene Hoshiko/AP/TT

-The warning comes after a magnitude 7.6 earthquake struck about seven miles off northeastern Japan and 50 miles below sea level, according to the US Geological Survey.
+The US Geological Survey (USGS) said the quake had a magnitude of 7.6 and was centered about seven miles off the coast of northeastern Japan and fifty miles below sea level.
 The Japanese equivalent, the JMA, put the magnitude at 7.2.

 Loading related articles...